1000 GIS Applications & Uses

 949. Pole Inventory – Pinning down with GPS accuracy utility poles.

-950. Power Distribution – Figuring out where in a distribution line could take down an entire network.
+950. Power Distribution – Figuring out which distribution line could take down an entire network.

 951. Vegetation Encroachment – Overlaying LiDAR data with transmission to see where and how much vegetation is encroaching